fastai/course-v3/docs/gcp_tutorial.md

 ![Verify your bank account](https://raw.githubusercontent.com/andandandand/images-for-colab-notebooks/master/verify-your-bank-account-gcp.png)-->

-## Start an instance
+## Step 2: Start an instance
-1. Go to the [marketplace page of Deep Learning images](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/deeplearning
-).
-2. Click "launch on compute engine".
-3. Select a project, if you want/need to add a new one you can do that with the "+" button on the top right.
-4. Select "Pytorch 1.0 Preview/FastAi 1.0" in the "Frameworks" section, fill out the rest and click "Deploy".
+First, go to the [marketplace page](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/deeplearning) of Deep Learning images and click 'launch on compute engine'.
+Then, select a project, if you want/need to add a new one you can do that with the '+' button on the top right.
+Finally, select 'Pytorch 1.0 Preview/FastAi 1.0' in the 'Frameworks' section, fill out the rest and click 'Deploy'.

-## Stop an instance
+## Step 3: Stop an instance

 ![stop-vm-instance](https://i.imgflip.com/17koi7.jpg)

-You will be charged if you don't stop the instance while it's "idle" (e.g., not training a network).
-To stop an instance out of Google Cloud's online interface go [here](https://console.cloud.google.com/compute/instances) and click the "..." icon to the right of the instance and choose "Stop".
+You will be charged if you don't stop the instance while it's 'idle' (e.g. not training a network).
+To stop an instance out of Google Cloud's online interface go [here](https://console.cloud.google.com/compute/instances), click the '...' icon to the right of the instance and choose 'Stop'.

 ![gcp-stop-instance](https://raw.githubusercontent.com/andandandand/images-for-colab-notebooks/master/gcp-stop-instance.png)